 Consisting of 10 'like-minded' nations, the Joint Expeditionary Force (JEF) is a military alliance with a primary determination to maintain the security of northern Europe.

-JEF launched eight years ago and consists of mostly Nordic countries.
-The UK occupies a central position as the 'framework' nation of the alliance.
+JEF was founded in 2014 at the Nato summit and is made up of Britain, Baltic nations, and Nordic countries with the UK occupying a central position as the 'framework' nation of the alliance.

-But which nations make up the alliance, and what does the Joint Expeditionary Force actually do?
+But which nations make up the alliance, and what does the JEF actually do?

 The JEF is a northern European security coalition of mainly Nordic and Baltic countries, including the UK, Denmark, Finland, Estonia, Iceland, Latvia, Lithuania, the Netherlands, Sweden and Norway.

 The Ministry of Defence (MOD) says the UK is "proud to be at the centre of JEF", acting as the alliance's "framework" nation.

 The Standing Joint Force Commander, Major General Jim Morris, said: "So in many ways, you might consider the Joint Expeditionary Force as a gearing security framework that exists somewhere between national activity and bilateral activity at one end, and then full-blown Nato activity at the other end.

 "Nato will always be the ultimate guarantor of security in this part of the world and there is no doubt about that, and no JEF nation would see it any other way.

 "But what the JEF usefully does is provide a gearing in-between nations and Nato, where we can discuss issues regionally, we can react to situations on a non-consensus basis, so quickly.

 "We have a speed and agility that means that we can really influence the security agenda in that region to the benefit of both nations and Nato."